LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W04-D1-StylingWithCSS.md

 # Introduction

--   Review lab due dates on Moodle
+-   Quiz 4 will close Thursday

+-
+    The midterm is next week, Monday&mdash;Wednesday, 7/24–26

+    See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures.
+Students are allowed to prepare a 4 X 6 card with notes to use during the quiz.

--   Answer questions about lab 3
+-   Answer questions about lab 3 and uploading to citstudent.